s520250/streaming-07-custom-project/README.md

 ## provide clickable links to the output of your simulation or process.
 out_producer - https://github.com/s520250/streaming-07-custom-project/blob/main/out_producer.txt
 out_consumer - https://github.com/s520250/streaming-07-custom-project/blob/main/out_consumer.txt

-# Assignment Requirements
-Project: Build a unique custom streaming process based on what you've learned working with Python, pika, and RabbitMQ.

-## Option 1 - Custom Project for your GitHub Repo / Portfolio
-1. Create a custom GitHub project repo to showcase your skills.
-Done
-2. Describe and plan an new implementation using RabbitMQ for streaming data.
-Done
-3. Create one or more custom producers.
-Done - 1 producer
-4. Create one or more custom consumers.
-Done - 1 consumer
-5. You can simulate your initial data source using Faker or some other file - or read from an API (not too much, too often, or too fast!)
-Done - read from csv
-6. How did you explore exchanges and queues?
-I used the default exchange and 3 queues - low, medium, and high prices
-7. Did you use time windows?
-No.
-8. What made this an interesting streaming project for you?
-It is data from a video game that I enjoy playing.
-If these were live prices, it could help me earn money in the game.
-This could easily be applied to similar data in the real world as well.

 # Screenshots
 ## Producer & Consumer Running Concurrently